javadev/LeetCode-in-Java/src/main/java/g0001_0100/s0039_combination_sum/readme.md

 The **same** number may be chosen from `candidates` an **unlimited number of times**.
 Two combinations are unique if the frequency of at least one of the chosen numbers is different.

-It is **guaranteed** that the number of unique combinations that sum up to `target` is less than `150` combinations for the given input.
+The test cases are generated such that the number of unique combinations that sum up to `target` is less than `150` combinations for the given input.

 **Example 1:**